codeigniter4/docs-update/docs/outgoing/view_parser.md

 </tbody>
 </table>

-See [PHP's NumberFormatter](https://www.php.net/manual/en/numberformatter.create.php) for details relevant to the "local_number" filter.
+See <a href="https://www.php.net/manual/en/numberformatter.create.php" target="_blank">PHP's NumberFormatter</a> for details relevant to the "local_number" filter.

 #### Custom Filters